Farragut Career Academy: History

 Young women were also part of the vocational education plan for Farragut, although with a different focus.
 Classes for girls fell under the category of "domestic sciences" and included beginning and advanced sewing, food study and cooking, sanitation and hygiene in the home, and industry history.
 As the vocational programs increased in popularity, Farragut expanded quickly.
-In 1914, most were transferred to the new Harrison Technical High School at 24th St and Marshall Blvd.
+In 1914, most were transferred to the new Harrison Technical High School at 24th Street and Marshall Boulevard.
 With space now available, Farragut opened its doors as a community center two nights a week.
 Classrooms were made available for organizations such as the Boy Scouts and Camp Fire Girls.
 In addition, the school organized adult education classes to teach sewing, millinery, cooking, and typing.
 In addition, the school offered English language classes free of charge to neighborhood residents.
 Young people and adults could also participate in sports, music, and art.

 In 1924, Farragut underwent another restructuring.
 The Chicago School Board created a new program that converted several schools into junior high schools housing grades seven and eight.
 The move was designed to ease overcrowding by reducing some schools from K-8 to K-6 and moving the older students to new schools.
 In September 1925, 7th- and 8th-grade students from the Farragut, Burns, Spry, and McCormick schools attended classes at Farragut Junior High School with Isabella Dolton as principal.
 Students at Farragut in grades K-2 stayed in the original building, operating as an extension of the Burns school.
 The remaining students in grades 3–6 moved to the neighboring schools.
 By 1928, the continuing problem of school overcrowding led to the construction of an addition to the Farragut building.
 The plans included a south and west section of the building that effectively doubled its size.
 That year, Peter B. Ritzma became principal following Isabella Dolton's election as Assistant Superintendent of Schools for the district.
 Farragut operated as a junior high school until the Chicago School Board decided to scrap the program and convert the junior high schools in the city to senior high schools in 1933.
 Farragut's attendance boundaries extended north to 16th Street and as far south as the Illinois and Michigan Canal.